cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-workflows.md

 ---
 {%summary%}
-Workflows define a set of tasks that can be executed on a node or a group of nodes, and the execution order this tasks, serially or in parallel.
+Workflows define a set of tasks that can be executed on a node or a group of nodes, and the execution order of these tasks, serially or in parallel.
 A task may be an operation (implemented by a plugin), but it may also be other actions, including arbitrary code.
 {%endsummary%}

-Workflows can be defined in a “workflows” section in the blueprint.
+Workflows can be defined in a `workflows` section in the blueprint.
 This allows the user to execute different tasks on blueprint nodes, which can be very simple, e.g. performing a single operation on specific nodes, or more complex, such as coordinate the provisioning of different resources while handling their dependencies.
-For further reading please refer to the [Workflow Guide] (#http://getcloudify.org/guide/3.1/guide-workflows.html)
+For further reading please refer to the [Workflow Guide] (guide-workflows.html)

 ## Workflows Declaration
-The workflows section is a hash where each item represents a workflow.
-Mapping a workflow name workflow implementation in the blueprint is done in one of two ways:
+The workflows section is a dictionary in which each item represents a workflow.
+Mapping a workflow name to a workflow implementation in the blueprint is done in one of two ways:

-* Simple mapping - maps a workflow name to a it's implementating method, which doesn't accept parameters.
+* Simple mapping - maps a workflow name to its implementating method, which doesn't accept parameters.

 {%highlight yaml%}
 workflows: